shamalroy/shamalroy.github.io/_posts/2015-11-20-aem-how-to-disable-eanle-workflow.md

 If you need to disable the AEM workflow launchers and then enable them again after your whatever work is complete, here are the steps.

 ## Disable
 - Open the AEM system console component page,

 ```
 http://localhost:4502/system/console/components
 ```

-- Then look for the items bellow and click the stop/disable button on the right
+- Then look for the items bellow and click the stop/disable button on the right.

 ```
 com.adobe.granite.workflow.core.launcher.WorkflowLauncherImpl
 com.adobe.granite.workflow.core.launcher.WorkflowLauncherListener